On This Page

 Accelerated Undergraduate-to-Graduate Track

-Acceptance in to the Accelerated track requires:
+Acceptance into the Accelerated track requires:

-2. completion of 75 credit hours of undergraduate coursework:
+2. Completion of 75 credit hours of undergraduate coursework:

-a. at least 15 hours must be LCOBA courses, with at least a 3.0 GPA for those LCOBA credits; and
+a.
+At least 15 hours must be LCOBA courses, with at least a 3.0 GPA for those LCOBA credits; and

-b. a grade of “C” or better must be earned in each of those LCOBA courses.
+b.
+A grade of "C" or better must be earned in each of those LCOBA courses.

-3. an overall GPA in undergraduate course work of at least 3.0.
+3. An overall GPA in undergraduate course work of at least 3.0.

 Educational Outcomes

-Goal 2: Graduates will be effective communicators.
+Goal 2: Graduates will leverage data analytics and technology.

-Goal 3: Graduates will be critical thinkers.
+Goal 3: Graduates will exhibit ethical and professional judgment.

 Examples of Outcome Assessments

-1. course-embedded assessment questions
+1. Course-embedded assessment questions

-2. case studies to evaluate critical thinking and problem-solving skills
+2. Case studies to evaluate critical thinking and problem-solving skills

-3. required written reports
+3. Required written reports

-4. application-based testing of spreadsheets, accounting databases research skills, and other accounting software.
+4. Application-based testing of spreadsheets, accounting databases research skills, and other accounting software.

 Admission Deadlines

-• Fall Deadline: July 15
+Fall Deadline July 15

-• Spring Deadline: November 15
+Spring Deadline November 15

-• Summer Deadline: April 15
+Summer Deadline April 15

 Go to the Graduate School website and click on Our Programs, then click on the MAcc Program for information on:

-• Specific MAcc Program Admission Requirements
+Specific MAcc Program Admission Requirements

-• MAcc Program Retention, Dismissal, and Readmission Policies
+MAcc Program Retention, Dismissal, and Readmission Policies

-• MAcc Program Graduation Requirements
+MAcc Program Graduation Requirements

-To Apply online, click here
+To Apply online, click here.

-MAcc Prerequisites
+MAcc Prerequisites & Dismissal Policy

 Applicants must have completed the following prerequisite courses or their equivalents before being admitted to the MAcc program: